knolist/pennydrop/README.md

 1) Install `npm` if you haven't yet
 2) Install `babel-cli` using `npm install --save-dev babel-cli`
 3) Install the react package using `npm install --save-dev babel-cli babel-preset-react`
+4) Run the following command ` npm install babel-cli@6 babel-preset-react-app@3`
-4) Compile the code by running the following command from the root directory of the project:
+5) Compile the code by running the following command from the root directory of the project:
 `npx babel --presets react-app/prod credit-control-extension/js/components --out-dir credit-control-extension/js/lib/` (Recommendation: set up an alias using by adding the following line to your `~/.bashrc`: `alias babelc_kno='npx babel --presets react-app/prod chrome-extension-no-firebase/js/react-components --out-dir chrome-extension-no-firebase/js/lib/'`, then run the compiler by calling `babelc_kno` from your command line)